halamatni12/Meal-explorer-dashboard-assessment/README.md

 Meal Explorer Dashboard is a modern Angular web application that allows users to:

-Browse meals fetched from TheMealDB API
+-Browse meals fetched from TheMealDB API

-Search and filter meals
+-Search and filter meals

-View detailed information
+-View detailed information

-Create, edit, and delete custom meals (in-memory CRUD)
+-Create, edit, and delete custom meals (in-memory CRUD)

-Navigate using a clean dashboard & responsive sidebar
+-Navigate using a clean dashboard & responsive sidebar

 This project was built as part of a technical assessment, focusing on:

-Clean Angular architecture
+-Clean Angular architecture

-Communication & clarification
+-Communication & clarification

-UI/UX quality
+-UI/UX quality

-API integration
+-API integration

-Local CRUD operations
+-Local CRUD operations

 🚀 Main Features